 Yoga for Vets NYC - Free yoga classes for Veterans at Integral Yoga Institute.

-Yoga To The People - Donation-based yoga classes ($10 suggested donation) at their East Village/St. Mark's location.
+Yoga To The People - Donation-based yoga classes ($10 suggested donation) at various locations around Manhattan and Brooklyn.

-Upper West Side Yoga And Wellness - Donation-based class, Open Level Community Class, offered once a week.
+Upper West Side Yoga And Wellness - Donation-based meditation classes throughout the week.

 NYC Department of Parks & Recreation - Offers free yoga classes through the Shape Up NYC Program.
 Scroll through the extensive listing of fitness classes, in each of the Borough's, to find a convenient yoga class for you.